 #7 – Don’t hesitate to fork over a few extra for welcome luxuries.

-Get a hotel with free breakfast so at least one meal is taken cared of.
+Get a hotel with free breakfast, such as one of the many hotels in Reykjavik Iceland, so at least one meal is taken care of.
 Pay extra for a bigger room with living area and bedroom partition.
 This will give you extra breathing room while leaving your baby or child to rest in the other room.

 About the Author: